Metamorphosis is defined as “a change of the form or nature of a thing or person into a completely different one”.

 And the Metamorphic Technique changes lives, says Hélène Demetriades, by helping people to “overcome their limiting beliefs and transform ingrained patterns of thought and behaviour” so they can achieve their full potential.

 “All emotional, behavioural and physical problems are regarded simply as an expression of energy,” says Hélène.
-“By a process of light touch, the Metamorphic Technique provides the environment in which transformation can happen.”
+“By a process of light touch, Metamorphic Practice provides the environment in which transformation can happen.”

 Hélène trained as a practitioner after receiving a session of The Metamorphic Technique herself.